Apple supplier Biel Crystal violates workers rights-HK activists

-BEIJING Biel Crystal Manufactory Ltd, a Hong-Kong based company that makes screens for Apple Inc, is violating workers' rights at its Chinese factories, a Hong Kong rights group alleged in a report.
+BEIJING Nov 26 Biel Crystal Manufactory Ltd, a Hong-Kong based company that makes screens for Apple Inc , is violating workers' rights at its Chinese factories, a Hong Kong rights group alleged in a report.

 The Students & Scholars Against Corporate Misbehaviour (SACOM) report said Biel Crystal, which makes iPhone screens, requires its employees to work 11-hour shifts, seven days a week, with only one day off each month.